masolimano/maneage/README-hacking.md

  - **Zenodo/SoftwareHeritage links in paper**: put links to the Zenodo-DOI (and SoftwareHeritage source when you make it public) in your paper.
-Somewhere close the start, maybe under the keywords/abstract, highlighting that they are supplements for reproducibility.
+Somewhere close to the start, maybe under the keywords/abstract, highlighting that they are supplements for reproducibility.
 These help readers easily access these resources for supplementary material directly from your PDF paper (sources on SoftwareHeritage and